-Do I have to change my car insurance when I move?
+Do I have to change my car insurance when moving?

-You may have to change car insurance companies when you move out of state if your current provider does not sell insurance in the state that you're moving to.
-If you are staying in the same state, you will not have to change insurers.
-If you are moving out of state, check with your car insurance provider to ensure they offer coverage in your new state.
+You may have to change car insurance companies when you move out of state if your current provider doesn't sell insurance in the state where you're moving.
+If you stay in the same state, you'll not have to change insurers.
+If you're moving out of state, check with your car insurance provider to ensure they offer coverage in your new state.

 Learn more about other car insurance cost factors.

 Will my car insurance go up if I move out of state?

 Your car insurance could go up or down depending on various factors, including the claims history of your new area.
 When you move out of state, you'll need a new car insurance policy, even if you can stay with the same insurer.
 Your insurance company will cancel your old policy because every state has different coverage requirements and regulations.
 At Progressive, we have a team of representatives dedicated to handling your move quickly and seamlessly.

 How do I update insurance when moving out of state?

 Because car insurance requirements vary from state to state, you'll need to get a new insurance policy if you move out of your current state.

 Here are the steps to follow:

 1. Contact your current insurance agent or company